Stevia plant is a small, sweet, leafy herb of South American origin.

 Here are some serving tips:

 Stevia extracts are further refined for use as table sugar.
-It can then be added in jam, yoghurt, ice creams, smoothies, deserts, chewing gum, and sorbets and also to sweeten bitter medicines.
+It can then be added to jam, yogurt, ice creams, smoothies, desserts, chewing gum, and sorbets and also to sweeten bitter medicines.

 Stevia plant and its processed products are not being used in the European Union countries for their suspected mutagenic effects.
-In the USA, stevia leaf and its extract is limited to use legally as dietary supplement.
-However the use of rebaudioside-A, a processed stevia glycoside, is allowed in many of these countries.
+In the USA, stevia leaf and its extract are limited to use legally as a dietary supplement.
+However, the use of rebaudioside-A, a processed stevia glycoside, is allowed in many of these countries.